 Arroz Con Gandules is a perennial dish in the Puerto Rican diet.
 It is one of the typical dishes that many grandparents taught their grandchildren to prepare, to initiate them in the culinary customs of the island.

 This national dish is composed of capers, olives, tomato sauce, pigeon peas, sofrito and bay leaves, in addition to other condiments.

 Rice with pigeon peas, which dates back to the 18th century, has a sauce made with various aromatic ingredients, essential for the exquisite flavor characteristic of this dish.

 Rice with pigeon peas is closely related to the Christmas and New Year holidays, when it is most frequently consumed.
 However, few people resist the dish and prepare it at any time of the year.

 Pasteles are rectangular pies filled with meat, chicken or pork and various ingredients wrapped in a banana leaf.
-The dough is made with yucca, taro, green plantains or potatoes.
+The dough is made with yucca, taro, or green plantains.

-Cilantro and garlic are two of the most essential ingredients.
+Culantro, also known as recao or recaito, and garlic are two of the most essential ingredients.
 It is usually served with ketchup, pique criollo (a native sauce prepared with hot peppers from Puerto Rico, pickled in vinegar) or tabasco sauce.
-The origin of this dish is not clearly defined, some say it was brought by African slaves, others give credit to the Taino Indians who occupied the place prior to the colonial era.
+The origin of this dish is not clearly defined, some say it was brought by African slaves, others give credit to the Tainos who occupied the place prior to the colonial era.

 It is a mistake to confuse pasteles with pastelones, since the former are a dough of green plantains with yucca and pumpkin.
 It is similar to a tamale, but instead of using corn flour, plantains are used.